fbpx

 Papoose Bay

-This is the smallest of the southern coves.
+This cove is the smallest among the southern inlets.

-Furthermore, these fish can be caught by targeting this lakes artificial structures such as: docks, breaklines, and seawalls.
+Moreover, these fish can also be caught around the lake’s artificial structures, such as docks, breaklines, and seawalls.

-When there is current flowing it also baitfish and bass will hold near the edges, points, and cuts within the weedbed.
+The presence of a current also causes baitfish and bass to congregate near the edges, points, and cuts within the weed bed.

-Furthermore, there are several areas on the deep channel ledge that are hard spots more so than the surrounding areas.
-Bass will also congregate around these spots.
+In addition, there are several hard spots along the deep channel ledge that attract more bass compared to the surrounding areas.

 Located: south lake